- Before the Examination

 Only items that are necessary for the examination should be brought to the desk.

 In addition to unauthorised material, there are a number of other examination offences that may result in disciplinary action being taken against you.
-View the full list of City University London examination offences.
+View the full list of City, University of London examination offences.

 During the Examination